l50/ansible-burp_extensions/README.md

 * Upload Scanner

 ### To add a new extension
-1. Create a new role based on one of the other roles
+1. Create a new role based on one of the other roles (be sure to use a role that matches the language of the extension)
 2. Change the path in `tasks/main.yml` to match the new role name
 3. Change the names of the extension in `vars/main.yml` to match the new role name
 4. Update the `bapp_link` link in `vars/main.yml`
 5. Add the new extension to `templates/burp_user_options.json.tmpl` under the `extensions` section
+6. Add the new role to `site.yml`
+7. Be sure to update the list of Included Burp Extensions in the `README.md`

 ### Limitations
 Tested on OS X && Ubuntu 16.04